CaRCC/anaconda-transition/README.md

 # anaconda-transition

-Welcome to the Anacond solution test-bed!
+Welcome to the Anaconda solution test-bed!